Last Updated: July 14, 2026

 - Start Flashing:

-- Do not disconnect, move the cable, or touch the device until the process is fully complete.
-Disconnecting mid-flash can brick the device.
+- Do not disconnect, move the cable, or touch the device until the process completes fully.
+Disconnecting mid-flash causes bricks.

 - Wait and Reboot:

-- Once flashing finishes successfully, disconnect the device.
+- Once flashing completes successfully, disconnect the device.

 - Power on your device.
-The first boot will take longer than usual, allow up to 8 minutes.
+The first boot takes longer than usual, allow up to 8 minutes.

 After Flashing: What Happens Next on Tecno Pop 5 BD2d

->Here is what is completely normal after a successful flash:
+These are normal occurrences after a successful flash:

-- How to know the flash was successful: SP Flash Tool will show a green circle or checkmark when done.
-If you see that, the flash completed successfully.
+- How to confirm successful flash: SP Flash Tool displays a green circle or checkmark when complete.
+If you see this, the flash succeeded.

-- Battery percentage may seem inaccurate for the first day.
-The battery statistics are calibrated during normal use.
-Charge the phone fully once without interruption and the readings will stabilize.
+- Battery percentage may appear inaccurate for the first day.
+Battery statistics calibrate during normal use.
+Charge fully once without interruption to stabilize readings.

-- Notification sounds and ringtones will return to factory defaults.
-Any custom tones you had set before will need to be re-downloaded and re-assigned in Settings.
+- Notification sounds and ringtones return to factory defaults.
+Any custom tones must be re-downloaded and reassigned in Settings.

-- Storage will show almost full capacity available since all your apps and files are gone.
-The system partition size varies by firmware version but is typically 4 to 8 GB on most devices.
+- Storage shows almost full capacity since all apps and files are removed.
+The system partition typically ranges from 4 to 8 GB on most devices.

-- First boot takes 3 to 8 minutes, do not force-reboot the device.
-The operating system is setting itself up from scratch.
-Interrupting this can cause bootloops.
+- First boot takes 3 to 8 minutes, do not force-reboot.
+The operating system is setting up from scratch.
+Interrupting this causes bootloops.

 - Fingerprint and face unlock data are erased during the flash.
-You will need to re-register your fingerprints and face data from scratch in security settings.
+You must re-register fingerprints and face data in security settings.

-- Dial *#06# immediately after setup to check your IMEI.
-Do this before you insert a SIM card.
-If it shows “unknown” or “null”, follow the IMEI repair guide below before doing anything else.
+- Dial *#06# immediately after setup to verify your IMEI.
+Do this before inserting a SIM card.
+If it shows “unknown” or “null”, follow the IMEI repair guide before proceeding.

 Troubleshooting Tecno Pop 5 BD2d Flash Errors